Andrew Gross

-Andrew Gross (born 1952) is an American author of thriller novels, including four New York Times bestsellers.
+Howard Andrew Gross (May 18, 1952 – April 9, 2025) was an American author of thriller novels, including four New York Times bestsellers.
 He is best known for his collaborations with suspense writer James Patterson.
 Gross's books feature close family bonds, relationships characterized by loss or betrayal, and a large degree of emotional resonance which generally leads to wider crimes and cover-ups.
 The books have all been published by William Morrow, an imprint of HarperCollins.

 Early life and education

-Andrew Gross was born in New York City in 1952.
-He grew up in Manhattan and attended the Barnard School for Boys.
+Andrew Gross was born in Manhattan, New York City on May 18, 1952.
+He grew up in there and attended the Barnard School for Boys.
 Both his father and his grandfather on his mother's side were successful clothing manufacturers; they ran the Leslie Fay Companies, named after his mother.

 Gross received a degree in English from Middlebury College in 1974.
 In 1979, he met his wife, Lynn, on a blind date in New York City, and they married three years later.
 In 1982, he received a master's degree in Business Policy from Columbia University.